Karishmasahoo99/NoAt/README.md

-Since, we are using nodejs drive , so, for mongoodb to work perfectly we have to run the command npm install monngo --save
+Since, we are using nodejs drive , so, for mongoodb to work perfectly we have to run the command npm install mongo --save

 After we define a schema, Mongoose lets us create a Model based schema.